 Nature Art and Music Area: An art table filled with natural objects, wind chimes and a musical instrument allows for creative play and design.

 Prairie Maze: Kids can scurry through the maze like a mouse, hide quietly among the flowers, or observe insects.

 Bird Landing: An area with bird feeders allows for kids to observe and watch wildlife.

 Mulberry Bridge: Children can safely climb the steps up Mulberry Bridge and explore the mulberry tree.
 Tasting the berries is encouraged!

 Happy Hideaway: A fun, kid-sized house for imaginative play.

 Little Wings Children’s Room CLOSED DURING COVID-19 PANDEMIC:

 This room is located inside the Nature Center and is open during regular business hours.
-Equipment such as microscopes, insect nets, magnifiers and more, is available for children to further explore the outdoors.
+Microscopes, insect nets, magnifiers and more are available for children to further explore the outdoors.
 You will also find field guides, books and seasonal activities to further engage your child.

 Looking for even more fun for your family?
 Check out the Adventure Backpack!
 This backpack is full of activities that are easy to do and enhance the time you spend in the preserve.
 In winter learn about tracks and bird nests; in summer look for amphibians.
 The activities change seasonally, so check out the Adventure Backpack often.
 The backpack is free to use, just talk to a Nature Center employee when you arrive for details.

 Thank you to Pivot Rock Fund and Cellcom’s Green Gifts Foundation for helping fund our education programs.